-The teachers at the Institute for Personal Change are highly qualified and include licensed marriage and family therapists with extensive training in relationship and family of origin issues.
+The therapists at the Institute for Personal Change are highly qualified and include licensed marriage and family therapists with extensive training in relationship and family of origin issues.
 In addition to the Process, the therapists provide individual, couple and group therapy and counseling.
 All the faculty members are themselves Process graduates.

 The audio clips below were recorded on November 18, 2012, at “Friends and Family.”